vncorenlp/VnCoreNLP/Readme.md

 ### Dependency parsing

-* We use the Vietnamese dependency treebank [VnDT](http://vndp.sourceforge.net)  consisting of 10,200 sentences.
-We use the last 1020 sentences of VnDT for test while the remaining sentences are used for training.
+* The last 1020 sentences of the [benchmark Vietnamese dependency treebank VnDT](http://vndp.sourceforge.net) are used for test, while the remaining 9k+ sentences are used for training & development.
+LAS and UAS scores are computed on all tokens (i.e. including punctuation).

 <table>
   <tr>